XPLMProcessing

 If relativeToNow is 1, the interval value is relative to now, e.g., interval=10.0 indicates run the callback ten seconds from “now”.
 Otherwise, time (or #flight loops) is relative the previous execution of this callback (or when it was created/registered, if not yet ever run).

 Note that this schedules the flight loop once.
 Your flight loop callback, itself, returns the next value for interval.
+(This next value is always relativeToNow, you cannot return a value to indicate at some future sim time.)

 >>> flightLoopID = xp.createFlightLoop(MyCallback)